marcojalenyu/rafts-and-alligators/README.md

 # rafts-and-alligators
- A rainforest-themed Snakes and Ladders game featuring capybaras as the player
+ A rainforest-themed Snakes and Ladders game with the player as a capybara using Pygame.